bparanj/crystal/electronics/book/tesla.md

-In electronics, the concepts of energy, frequency, and vibration relate primarily to the behavior of signals, circuits, and components.
-Here's a basic breakdown:
+In electronics, the concepts of energy, frequency, and vibration relate to the behavior of signals, circuits, and components.

 1. **Energy**:
    - **Electrical Energy**: In electronics, energy is the capacity to do work and is carried by electric current (moving electrons).
 It’s usually measured in **joules** or **watt-hours**.